A NOT ALWAYS

 Cultural genocide attempts using alcohol is a principle cause of great despair among Native people that resonates to this day.
 Most reserves across both Canada and the United States are at the same subsistence levels as third world countries with poverty and strife being the norm rather than the exception.
 It is little wonder that despairing people turn to artificial means to mask their fear and anger....at least for a little while, just like a lot of other Canadians with less reasons to do so!

-The introduction of the Horse around 1567 by the Spanish eventually made travel much more efficient.
+The introduction of the horse around 1567 by the Spanish eventually made travel much more efficient.
 Prior to the horse, dogs were used.
 A good dog could carry up to fifty pounds.
 One horse replaced a dozen dogs.

-By 1745, horses had spread all over Turtle Island.
+By between 1745-60, horses had spread all over Turtle Island.
 Native people, particularly the Plains (e.g. Lakhota, Crow, Cheyenne) became very skilled in horsemanship, breeding (and stealing) horses.
 The stealing part became a bit of a testosterone-driven competitive cottage industry among rival tribes.
 Native warriors also on more than several occasions were able to one-up the military in terms of stealing their horses as well.

 The Nez Percé are credited with raising and breeding the beautiful Appaloosa horses ("Ma Min") in the Nez Percé language.
 Sometime beyond 1877 when their 1800 mile race for freedom led by Chief Joseph finally ended, the U.S. government to further ensure their obedience saw to it that the Appaloosa horses were given away, sold to settlers or shot (a bottle of whiskey was the bounty for each Appaloosa killed) almost to the point of extinction.
 With patience, luck and steadfast belief, the Nez Percé have been able to 're- birth' their ponies once again to generally healthy herds.